xixiaxibro/NeSy-Resource/README.md

 # About
 This repository offers a curated collection of research and development resources in the field of neural symbolic system.

-Sure!
-Here's the **updated Table of Contents** without the "About" section:

 ---

 ## Table of Contents